for other Freshwater events click "what else is on" on Home page

 BAY NEWS : The shelter in the bay has been repainted and looks splendid ready for the summer.

-The steps on the path between the Bay and Blackbridge Road have had temporary repairs.
+The steps on the path between the Bay and Blackbridge Road have been repaired

-The railings at the Bay will be replaced by the IoW Council, but we need someone to paint them.
+The railings at the Bay have been replaced by the IoW Council, but we need someone to paint them.

 The toilets at the Bay are due for replacement.